Clusters

 {Enter passphrase (empty for no passphrase):Enter same passphrase again:}A confirmation is displayed, including information about where your files are stored.

-You can add your SSH key at cluster creation (see Creating a Cluster), or later from your cluster settings.
+You can add the generated public SSH key at cluster creation (see Creating a Cluster), or later from your cluster settings.

-To do so, on your Qovery Console, access your cluster options and click
+- on your Qovery Console, access your cluster settings.

 Remote Access